-Studies have shown that even the smallest amount in cost-sharing is a barrier to access for many.
+Studies have shown that even the smallest amount of cost-sharing is a barrier to access for many.
 Too many men in vulnerable groups delay getting tested for prostate cancer, which decreases their odds for survival.
 This bill would require insurance providers to cover PSA tests for the highest- risk patients at no cost, similar to other high-value cancer screenings such as mammograms.
-With an estimated 288,000+ men in America being diagnosed with prostate cancer in 2023 alone, the urgency to act has never been greater.
+With an estimated 299,000+ men in America being diagnosed with prostate cancer in 2024 alone and an estimated 35,250+ deaths, the urgency to act has never been greater.